-Nathan Scholz is an audio engineer and musician living in Charlottesville, VA.
 Nate has done work for live shows, studio productions, theatre, and sound for film.
 He runs sound at The Southern Cafe and Music Hall and The Jefferson Theater in Charlottesville, VA, and performs and releases music as Out on the Weekend.
-He is a bona-fide gear head in the world of guitar, bass, pedals, and recording and production.
 He holds an MA in Audio Technology from American University in Washington, DC.

 Steve is a licensed music audiologist, audio engineer, professor of sound, and entrepreneur.
 He has been recording and producing music for over ten years in the Chicagoland area.
 Further, he hosts and produces the Hearing Now Podcast.
 When he’s not in the clinic, studio, or classroom you can find him playing guitar and woodworking.